Rare collapse of fermionic quasiparticles upon coupling to local bosons: Models

 \subsection{Fermion-boson model}

 We consider an interacting Hamiltonian on a Bethe lattice with coordination number $z$,

-where $h_i$ are fermion annihilation operators and $a_i$ are hard-core bosons annihilation operators at site $i$, $t$ is the Peierls coupling between fermions and bosons, and $J_i$ is the on-site boson potential.
+where $h_i$ are fermion annihilation operators and $a_i$ are hard-core bosons annihilation operators at site $i$, $t$ is the { polaronic-type coupling leading to creation or annihilation of bosons once fermions hop across a bond (a bond-type polaronic coupling),} and $J_i$ is the on-site boson potential.
 The model lives in a restricted Hilbert space including states with the constraint with $n_{a_i}$ and $n_{h_i}$ being the number operator at site $i$ for bosons and fermions respectively.

+{ We note that constraint \eqref{constraint} is motivated here by the discussed later in the text connections between this model and {\it various} variants of the $t$--$J^z$ models -- see Sec.~\ref{sec:pointphysreal} and Sec.~\ref{sec:physrealstringlike}.
+The use of such a constraint allows for reducing the fermion-boson Hilbert space to the one spanned by the eigenstates of the $t$--$J^z$ models, see \eqref{eq:mappings}.
+On the other hand, such a constraint means that the considered fermion-boson model is rather not a realistic description of an electron-phonon problem -- albeit a comparison against the latter one is envisaged in the future. }

 We chose one arbitrary site for the root of the Bethe lattice.
 We label this site with index 0 and we will call it an origin of the lattice.
 Let $d_i$ stand for the distance of site $i$ to the origin of the lattice, calculated in the number of edges in the graph of the lattice that separate the site i from site 0, as shown in Fig.~\ref{fig:distances}.
 With this, we impose a geometrical constraint on the shape of the on-site boson potentials $J_i$ that renders equivalent all the branches of the Bethe lattice (starting at site 0),